Acceptable Use Of Information Technology Resources

 • Please do not place any items (i.e., book bags, pocketbooks, instrument cases, etc.) on top of the pianos.
 Items should be placed on the floor, or on the shelves or hooks provided.

 • Possessions may not be left in a room to reserve it.
 A room left unoccupied for 10 minutes is available.
-In an effort to reduce thefts, Campus Security may lock an unoccupied practice room if there are unsecured items in it or may take those items to the Campus Security office.
+To reduce thefts, Campus Security may lock an unoccupied practice room if there are unsecured items in it or may take those items to the Campus Security office.

 • If chairs or stands are moved from other practice rooms, or if a piano is moved within a room, all items should be returned to their original locations at the end of each practice session.
 (Note: Students are advised to bring a personal portable stand to practice sessions).